Oil and gas exploration

 These 3D rocks allow us to predict the mechanical behavior of rocks, as well as their fractures and faults, throughout the life cycle of an oil field.

 By adding magnetic nanoparticles to liquids, we can alter their temperature and viscosity, therefore simplifying their transport.
 Another use for magnetic nanoparticles is in Smart Cement, where these particles, along with a sensor system, tell us the status of the material at all times to anticipate possible repairs or maintenance.
-We are also working on projects so that the cement self-heats and developing solutions with small particles called "Nanosqueez".
+We are also working on projects so that the cement self-heats, as well as developing solutions using “Nanosqueeze".

 Organic material (water, fecal samples, etc.) is collected from the area; and the DNA is analyzed using Big Data, Machine Learning, and other algorithms to create conclusive maps of the area's biodiversity.
 This analysis can tell us about the animals in the area and detect changes or warning signs in their activity, like a shortage of large predators.